 The Claustrum is Involved in Cognitive Processes Related to the Classical Conditioning of Eyelid Responses in Behaving Rabbits

-Fruit of a collaboration work of the Brain Circuits Therapeutics Lab
+A collaboration work of the Brain Circuits Therapeutics Lab

 The laboratory of Ikerbasque Professor Dr. Mazahir T. Hasan at ACHUCARRO and the lab of Dr. José M. Delgado García at the Pablo de Olavide University in Seville have demonstrated for the first time the functional activity of this brain center during learning and memory tests in behaving laboratory animals.